Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 There are two types of alimony:

-- Temporary alimony, which is paid during the divorce proceedings
+- Temporary Alimony, which is paid during the divorce proceedings

-- Permanent alimony, which is paid after the divorce
+- Permanent Alimony, which is paid after the divorce

 These payments are made either in one lump sum or in periodic payments, such as monthly or yearly.